It’s safe to say we weren’t prepared for this but there are Government programs available to help.

 - Employers/businesses who were not eligible at the start of restrictions can enter the program now if they meet eligibility criteria, including the decline in turnover tests.

-- Support for the child care sector was withdrawn in July.
+- Support for the child care sector is being withdrawn this month.

 Victorian Government Lockdown Support Program